mrJakez/vestascenes/README.md

 This is a vestaboard server implementation which organizes the vestaboard (http://vestaboard.com) related content within scenes.

-This helps to priotize the content which you are interested in.
+This helps to prioritize the content which you are interested in.
 The implementation contains scenes for ChatGPT requests, Strava-Stats and some other random content generating scenes.

 ### Key concept
 The key concept behind the app are scenes which are executed by a Director on a regular basis.
-Each scene anounces with its priority response how importent the current scene content is.
+Each scene announces with its priority response how important the current scene content is.
 This information will be taken by the Director into account to calculate which scene is next.